 - Private disposal or junk removal: Licensed junk removal companies and approved facilities can legally take and process microwaves the right way.

-In apartments and rentals, leaving a microwave next to dumpsters is also usually not allowed and can be considered illegal dumping.
+In apartments and rentals, leaving a microwave next to dumpsters is typically not allowed and can be considered illegal dumping.

 Is a Microwave Considered E-Waste?